pipe-cd/pipecd/README.md

 #

-### Quickstart
+### Getting Started

-The [quickstart guide](https://pipecd.dev/docs/quickstart/) shows how to set up PipeCD components and deploy a hello-world application with PipeCD.
+- The [quickstart guide](https://pipecd.dev/docs/quickstart/) shows how to set up PipeCD components and deploy a hello-world application with PipeCD for testing purposes.

-#

-### Installation

-The [installation guide](https://pipecd.dev/docs/installation/) explains and helps set up PipeCD for your real-life production environment.
+- The [installation guide](https://pipecd.dev/docs/installation/) explains and helps set up PipeCD for your real-life use environment.

 #